cdktf/cdktf-provider-cloudflare/docs/addressMap.python.md

 - *Type:* typing.Union[cdktf.IResolvable, typing.List[<a href="#@cdktf/provider-cloudflare.addressMap.AddressMapMemberships">AddressMapMemberships</a>]]

-memberships block.
+Zones and Accounts which will be assigned IPs on this Address Map.

+A zone membership will take priority over an account membership.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/4.52.0/docs/resources/address_map#memberships AddressMap#memberships}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.0.0/docs/resources/address_map#memberships AddressMap#memberships}

 ---